nlmatteson/UP206A--Final-Project/Week4/.ipynb_checkpoints/README-checkpoint.md

 * 2019 and 2011 ethnicity data - ACS - downloaded and cleaned.
 * Data set with ToD stops - from gis.data.ca.gov - downloaded, need to isolate relevant stops.
 * 2019 and 2011 median income data - ACS - yet to download.
-* 2019 and 2011 housing data - ACS - rent burden
+* 2019 and 2011 housing data - ACS - gross rent as a percentage of household income.
+Need to ensure suitability.
 ## Concerns
 Minor concerns:
 1. The quarter system is moving so fast!